GitCraigRash/GitCraigRash/README.md

 - 🔭 I’m currently working on BLOOMTECH SPRINT 9: SOFTWARE ENGINEERING AND REPRODUCIBLE RESEARCH.

-- 🌱 I’m currently learning Partial Dependency Plots(PDP) and PDP Intercept Plots.
+- 🌱 I’m currently learning Partial Dependency Plots(PDP) and PDP Intercept Plots,

 - 👯 I’m looking to collaborate on how to extract valuable information for stakeholders in an online retail business.